As our population grows, so do our demands on the planet.

 In the event of concern around any of the research taking place at Harper Adams please refer to our whistleblowing procedure.

 We expect our researchers to follow Fair Attribution Guidelines for Technical Support

-Individual academics and researchers at Harper Adams University have a legal obligation to comply with the Nagoya Protocol on Access and Benefit-sharing.
+Individual academics and researchers at Harper Adams University have a legal obligation to comply with the Nagoya Protocol.